openstack/swift/doc/source/overview_ring.rst

 Partition Assignment List
 *************************

-This is a list of array('I') of devices ids.
-The outermost list contains an array('I') for each replica.
-Each array('I') has a length equal to the partition count for the ring.
-Each integer in the array('I') is an index into the above list of devices.
+This is a list of array('H') of devices ids.
+The outermost list contains an array('H') for each replica.
+Each array('H') has a length equal to the partition count for the ring.
+Each integer in the array('H') is an index into the above list of devices.
 The partition list is known internally to the Ring class as _replica2part2dev_id.